Venue Permission & Council Land Requirements

 Protect all parties involved

-We cannot rely on verbal assurances alone — permission must be confirmed.
+We cannot rely on verbal assurances—permission must be confirmed.

 Unsure or Need Advice?

-If you’re not sure whether permission is required:
+If you’re not sure whether permission is needed:

 Check with the venue or council